liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. It's up to you
 1. space, form feed, line feed, carriage return, horizontal tab, and vertical tab
 1. I have always strictly abided by the policies
-1. how long it's gona to be before we get there
 1. don’t chase money
 1. that person is really showing his age
 1. he looks good for his age
 1. he’s aged well
 1. you can talk about something that started in the past and has continue to the present
-1. this video could help make you sound more nature like a native english speaker
 1. how long have you been here
 1. big shots
 1. the system of theocracy has forever become bygones